How to Change Your Address in Japan: A Step-by-Step Guide

 Step 3.
 Go to your new municipal office and submit the paperwork.

 Bring all documents to your new municipal office.
 Once you submit your paperwork, your new address will be documented on your Residence Card and My Number notification.
+And you will be given a new health insurance card.

 How to register your address when moving within the same city